braintree/browser-switch-android/README.md

 `${applicationId}` is automatically applied with your app's package when using Gradle.

-The scheme you define must use all lowercase letters.
+**Note**: The scheme you define must use all lowercase letters.
+This is due to [scheme matching on the Android framework being case insensitive](https://developer.android.com/guide/topics/manifest/data-element#scheme).
 If your package contains underscores, the underscores should be removed when specifying the scheme.

 If these requirements are not met, an error will be returned and no browser switch will occur.